-Before applying for admission to Western Texas College, home schooled students must be enrolled in their home school program and must provide a transcript showing course work completed and signed by the person who is the designated "principal" of his/her program.
-The student must either be exempt from testing (see TSI on page 76) or take and pass a state-mandated placement exam.
+Before applying for admission to Western Texas College, home schooled students must be enrolled in their home school program and must provide a transcript showing course work completed and signed by the person who is the designated "principal" of his/her program, and must be notarized.
+The student must either be exempt from testing (see TSI on page 81) or take and pass a state-mandated placement exam.